robvanoostenrijk/zigbee2mqtt-automations/README.md

 # How to reload the automations when the file automations.yaml has been modified

-In frontend go to Extensions.
+In the frontend go to Extensions.
 Select automation.js and save.
-The extension is reloaded and the automations.yaml is reloaded too.
+The extension is reloaded and the automations.yaml ans scenes.yaml are reloaded too.

-# How to execute an automaations publishing a command to mqtt
+# How to execute an automations publishing a command to mqtt

 Publish topic: **"zigbee2mqtt-automations/Name"** and a raw message: **"execute"** where "Name" is the name of your automation in automations.yaml.